mienxiu/mienxiu.github.io/_posts/2023-11-12-provision-an-amazon-eks-cluster-with-aws-cdk.md

 ```

 You would otherwise have to manually figure out and write the policy using L1 constructs or CloudFormation, which can be inefficient and daunting if there's no need to fine-tune the configurations for specific exceptional cases (which I consider a scenario to avoid if possible).

-This post serves as a step-by-step tutorial on provisioning an [Amazon EKS cluster]((https://docs.aws.amazon.com/eks/)) within a custom Amazon VPC, utilizing AWS CDK, specifically using L2 constructs.

 Although the programming language for the tutorial is Python, you can use whatever familiar one among [the supported programming languages](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_languages).